JeremieSiller/ft_containers/README.md

 4. [stack](#stack)

 ## About
-ft_container is a porject of the 42 core curriculum.
+ft_containers is a porject of the 42 core curriculum.
 It's purpose is to learn about different data structures and its advantages and disadvantages.
 The task is to rewrite 4 containers of the standard template libray ([STL]), the vector, the map, the set and the stack.

 **how to use:**